v13b9/streeteasy-monitor/README.md

 ![screenshot](assets/screenshot.png)

 ### (Optional) Create cron job
 Setting up a cron job is the most straightforward way to run the script continuously, but it can be a cumbersome process.
-A collection of bash scripts are included to try to streamline the process.
+A collection of bash scripts are included to help streamline the process.

 Navigate to the cron folder and make all scripts executable
 ```bash